Ken Hall (Australian footballer): Early career

 A Tasmanian native, Hall played junior football for North Hobart Football Club's under-18 side in the Tasmanian Football League (TFL), as well as representing his under-18 state side, the Tassie Mariners, in the TAC Cup.
 He broke his wrist while playing for North Hobart's under-18s in 1997 and broke the same wrist again in April 1998, this time while playing for the Mariners.
 Hall recovered from the injury by August and was back playing for the Mariners.

 In 1999, Hall was no longer eligible in the under-18s and so became a regular fixture in North Hobart's senior side.
 He played as a defender, occasionally being required to shut down the opposition's star players, and was regularly named as one of the Demons' better players.
 Hall started the 2000 season playing as a centre half-forward for the Demons, despite his relatively small size.
 In the first game of the year he kicked a match winning goal as North Hobart defeated Clarence by 11 points.
 By May, Hall was again playing on the half-back line.
 His form in defence was described as "reliable" and "solid" in the middle of the season by The Mercury.
-The young Demons side unexpectedly reached the finals and caused an upset in the semi final against the heavily favoured Burnie Dockers; Hall was named as the Demons' "best player without question" by The Mercury.
-At the conclusion of the season, Hall was named as back pocket in the Tasmanian side and as the North Hobart played with the most potential.
+The young Demons side unexpectedly reached the finals and caused an upset in the semi-final against the heavily favoured Burnie Dockers; Hall was named as the Demons' "best player without question" by The Mercury.
+At the conclusion of the season, Hall was named as back pocket in the Tasmanian side and as the North Hobart player with the most potential.

-With the breakup of the TFL at the end of the 2000 season, many of Tasmania's best young footballers, including Hall, moved interstate to try and break into the Australian Football League (AFL) and other quality leagues.
-Hall began training with AFL side Essendon in December 2000 in the hope of being drafted.
+With the breakup of the TFL at the end of the 2000 season, many of Tasmania's best young footballers, including Hall, moved interstate to play at a higher level of football.
+Hall began training with Australian Football League (AFL) side Essendon in December 2000 in the hope of being drafted.
 The Bombers lost draft picks that year due to salary cap violations and Hall went undrafted, but was instead placed on the Bombers' supplementary list, playing with Essendon's reserves side in the Victorian Football League (VFL).